 We would like to know how often this happens.
 Please let us know via this form and help us to improve our services.

 Does the appointment system not load or you can’t click to the next month?
 Open the appointment system in a new window.

 Can't make it to your appointment?
 Please let us know right away by calling +31 (0)71-5278026.
 Your slot can then be booked by another student.

-If you have a short question, you can mail it to the student psychologists.
+Do you have a short question that isn’t in the FAQ?
+Send it to the student psychologists by email.
 Note that this is not intended as an alternative for a personal consultation.
 If you want to discuss something in more depth, make an appointment.

 Self-help: workshops and courses